Phillip Wilcher: Faith and religious beliefs

 According to Wilcher's autobiography Thinking Allowed, on 10 March 1991, after being encouraged by Anthony Field to pursue the Catholic faith, Wilcher was baptised at the Mount St. Francis Friary, Kellyville, New South Wales.
 Fr Max Balabanski was the priest presiding.
 Anthony Field was sworn in as Wilcher's godfather, and Field's mother Marie was sworn in as his godmother.
 Also in attendance were Paul and John Field, after which a luncheon was held in the Field's family home.
-Wilcher is of no fixed denomination today, but acknowledges the importance of the teachings of Christ in his life.
+In 2016, Wilcher professed no fixed denomination, but acknowledged the importance of the teachings of Christ in his life.

 Where Wilcher himself draws direct alignment between the writing of his music and creativity at the source, it was the late Raymond Smullyan who heard a correlation between Wilcher's music and the religious or philosophical traditions of the East.
 Says Wilcher: I first came into contact with Raymond via YouTube after he had commented favourably on my music.
 Later, he invited me to submit a chapter about myself for the book In Their Own Words (The Piano Society 2009 Lulu Press) which he was editing with Peter Bispham : "I wish to compliment Taoism and Zen Buddhism by saying that I see a certain similarity between them and your music".